 I already have a garden waste bin - what does this mean for me?

-From the 5 April 2021 you will be able to put loose food scraps into your garden waste bin.
+You will be able to put loose food scraps into your garden waste bin.

 Food must not be in a bag or container of any sort.